 Declaration by the seller(s)/or other authorised body or person(s) I/We confirm that the information in this form is true and correct to the best of my/our knowledge and belief.

+Signature(s): Signature(s): Munro & Noble

+Capacity: []Owner

-Signature(s): John Mackay Capacity: [x]Owner []Legally Appointed Agent for Owner Date:
+Capacity. [x]Legally Appointed Agent for Owner

+Date: 16/01/2025